larsgr/parallel-computing-nmbu-workshop/README.md

 ## Setting up for the workshop

-It is recommended to clone this repo to somewhere on your home directory on Orion.
-This can be done in RStudio on Orion by creating a new project from git repo.
+It is recommended to clone this repo to somewhere in your home directory on Orion.
+This can be done in RStudio on Orion by creating a new project from git repo:

+0. (connect to VPN if you are using mac)
 1. open the Orion Wiki https://orion.nmbu.no/ (you will use this later)
-2. open Jupyterhub and launch Rstudio (whatever version)
+2. open Jupyterhub (there is a  link in the Orion Wiki) and launch Rstudio (whatever version)
-3. In RStudio: File -> New project -> Version Control -> Git -> Paste repo URL (at github click the gree Code button which will give you the URL.
+3. In RStudio: File -> New project -> Version Control -> Git -> Paste repo URL (at github click the green Code button which will give you the URL.
 Use the HTTPS URL)

 ## Intro